Decluttering hacks for minimalist living

 For instance, set your timer for 15 minutes or an hour and get a box.
 Then fill it as much as possible with things to declutter during this time frame.

-If you have a bit more time, you can also highly benefit from a 30-day decluttering challenge.
 This challenge was imagined by the Minimalists, Joshua Fields Millburn, and Ryan Nicodemus.

 You get rid of one item on day one, two on day two, and so on, until day 30 when you declutter 30 items.